 LAND ACCESS WORKING GROUP

 Following a quick land access study which produced the Land Access Study Report, the Land Access Working Group was established and held its inaugural meeting on 5 February 2020.
-Representatives to the working group are from agribusinesses, PNG government, civil society organizations and Australia’s Department of Foreign Affairs and Trade (DFAT).
+Representatives in the working group are from agribusinesses, the PNG government, civil society organizations and Australia’s Department of Foreign Affairs and Trade (DFAT).

 1